mangucletus/Bash-Scripting_File-Management/2-bulk-file-renamer/README.md

 END
 ```

-## Actual Flow Diagram
+### Actual Flowchart

 ![Flow Chart](./images/flow-chart2.png)

-## Understanding the Script

-### Counter Pattern (`-n`)

-When using the `-n` option with a pattern like "file-###":
-- Each # character represents one digit
-- The script will replace these with sequential numbers
-- The number of # characters determines padding (e.g., ### will produce 001, 002, etc.)

-### Search and Replace (`-r`)

-The `-r` option follows this pattern:
-- First argument is the text to search for
-- Second argument is the replacement text
-- All occurrences in each filename will be replaced

-### Prefix, Suffix, and Date

-These options can be combined:
-- Prefix is added at the start of the filename
-- Date is added before the prefix in YYYY-MM-DD_ format
-- Suffix is added before the extension
+---

 ## Limitations

-- The script processes only files in the specified directory (not subdirectories)
+- Only processes files in the top-level of the specified directory (no recursion).
-- Files are processed in the order returned by the shell
+- If two files would be renamed to the same name, one will overwrite the other—**no conflict resolution**.
-- No conflict handling for duplicate filenames
+- No dry-run/preview mode—changes are immediate.
-- Limited error checking for edge cases
+- Minimal error handling for edge cases (permissions, file name collisions, special characters).

+---

 ## Future Improvements

-- Add recursive operation for subdirectories
+- Recursive (subdirectory) support
-- Preview changes before applying
+- Preview/dry-run mode before renaming
+- Conflict detection and safe handling
-- Support for regular expressions in search/replace
+- Support for regex-based renaming
-- Add undo functionality
+- Undo/rollback functionality

+---

+### Contributions

+Pull requests and feedback are welcome!

+---

+## Appendix: Script Structure

+- **Help Function:**
+  Shows usage and examples.
+- **Option Parsing:**
+  Uses `getopts` to handle flags.
+- **Validation:**
+  Ensures directory exists.
+- **Logic:**
+  Decides which renaming operation to invoke.
+- **Three Main Operations:**
+  1. Numbering (`rename_with_counter`)
+  2. Search/Replace (`rename_with_replace`)
+  3. Affix/Date addition (`rename_with_affixes`)
-- Handle filename conflicts
+- **Completion:**
+  Prints a summary message.

+---

+**For further details, read through the script comments or run with `-h` for on-demand help.**